OpenPecha-dev/Requests/.github/ISSUE_TEMPLATE/RFW.md

 <h2 id="drawbacks">Drawbacks</h2>

 *What are the possible drawbacks of this?
-Think carefully how the proposed work will affect what we already have, and the possible ways in which it might end up limiting us in the future, or take us to directions that become diversions from our mission.*
+Think carefully about how the proposed work will affect what we already have, and the possible ways in which it might end up limiting us in the future, or take us in directions that become diversions from our mission.*

 <h2 id="alternatives">Alternatives</h2>